nunofachada/micompr/cran-comments.md

 ## Other

-* Second submission attempt for version 1.1.1
+* First submission attempt for version 1.1.2
-* List of changes in NEWS.md (update to conform with new version of upstream package, small documentation updates)
+* List of changes in NEWS.md (update to conform with removal of upstream package, CI updates, URL updates)